Hxj3315001/ansible_deploy_k8s_1.32/README.md

 ### 1. Clone or download the repository

 ### 2. Configure your inventory
-Edit the file inventory/hosts.ini to list the IPs and usernames of your Kubernetes nodes.
+Edit the file inventory/hosts.ini to list the IPs and hostnames of your Kubernetes nodes.

 ```bash
 [masters]